cbaggers/structy-defclass/README.md

 This also means it's easier to refactor into structs once you have done with experimenting.

-Slots are readonly by default, change this with `:read-only`.

 You can also override conc on a per-slot basis:

 ```